previder/kubernetes-examples/Cilium-LB-IPAM/Cilium-Gateway-API-with-LB-IPAM-and-L2-Announcement.md

 About Gateway API

 Gateway API is a Kubernetes standard for configuring and managing network traffic.
-It is implementation-agnostic and is supported by multiple Kubernetes networking solutions, including Cilium, Istio, Envoy Gateway, Traefik and others.
+It can be used with different Kubernetes networking solutions, including Cilium, Istio, Envoy Gateway, Traefik and others.

 See the official list of Gateway API implementations: